maxfischer2781/bootpeg/docs/index.rst

 creates unambiguous grammars,
 supports infinite lookahead,
 and allows to express grammars comfortably.

+* Native support for left-recursion and left-associativity.
+* Builtin error reporting covering multiple failures.
+* Automatic parser generation from a multitude of meta-grammars.

 This makes it straightforward to implement your own custom grammars without worrying about their implementation.